 Birthing, also called labour is the act or process of giving birth to offspring.
 Every woman’s labour is different, even from first pregnancy to the next.
 When a difficulty in labour is suspected and a baby needs help to be born, then instrumental delivery can be used to deliver the baby.
 Instrumental delivery, also called operative vaginal delivery or an assisted vaginal delivery is a way of helping the women to deliver her baby vaginally.
 An instrument assisted vaginal birth is of help during the end stage of labour in which the cervix is dilated completely but for some reasons the baby is unable to be born spontaneously.
-Special instruments such as vacuum extractor and forceps are used to assist delivery with least possible risk to the baby and the mother.
+Special instruments such as vacuum extractor (or rarely, forceps) are used to assist delivery with least possible risk to the baby and the mother.

 Your doctor may recommend an instrumental delivery if:

 - Your baby is not in a favourable position to be born easily